Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Louisville has combined with its opponents to score more than 57 points in three of five games this season.

-- Boston College has combined with its opponents to score more than 57 points in two games this season.
+- The combined points per game average of the two teams, 63.1, is 6.1 points greater than Saturday's over/under.

-- Saturday's total is 6.1 points lower than the two team's combined 63.1 points per game average.
+- This contest's total is 8.3 points above the 48.7 these two squads combine to surrender per game this season.

-- These two squads combine to allow 48.7 points per game, 8.3 fewer than this contest's over/under.

-- The average total in Cardinals games this season is 64.8, 7.8 points more than Saturday's over/under of 57.
+- The Cardinals and their opponents have scored an average of 64.8 points per game in 2021, 7.8 more than Saturday's total.

-- The 57 over/under in this game is 3.5 points above the 53.5 average total in Eagles games this season.
+- The 57 over/under in this game is 3.5 points higher than the 53.5 average total in Eagles games this season.

 Louisville Stats and Trends